openhab/org.openhab.binding.zigbee/README.md

 ## Thing Configuration

-The binding will attempt to automatically detect new devices, giving them a type based on their information they report, and will read their supported clusters to define the supported channels.
+The binding will attempt to automatically detect new devices, giving them a type based on the information they report, and will read their supported clusters to define the supported channels.

 ### Thing Types